robphoenix/bordeltabernacle.github.io/_posts/2015-09-25-notes-on-clojure-keywords-symbols.md

 "Muddy Waters got the blues"
 user=> 'blues
 blues
-; So my assumption is that when assigning a value to a Symbol you don't ; use the quote.
-Which is, I think going to confuse me user=> (symbol? 'blues) true user=> (symbol? (quote blues))
+; So when assigning a value to a Symbol you don't use the quote. user=> (symbol? 'blues) true user=> (symbol? (quote blues))